matomo-org/developer-documentation/docs/generated/master/Hooks.md

 Triggered shortly before the user is authenticated.
 This event can be used by plugins that provide their own authentication mechanism to make that mechanism available.
-Subscribers should set the `'auth'` object in the to an object that implements the {@link Piwik\Auth interface.
+Subscribers should set the `'auth'` object in the Piwik\Registry to an object that implements the Piwik\Auth interface.

 **Example**